-All armed forces personnel is trained and instructed in international humanitarian law, rules, conventions and commitments governing armed conflict and they are aware that they are individually accountable under national and international law for their actions.
+All armed forces personnel is trained and instructed in international humanitarian law, rules of engagements, conventions and commitments governing armed conflict and they are aware for their accountability under national and international law for their actions.

-Military training system in the Republic of Albania consists of career training of an individual, regular daily training of individuals or units and ad-hoc training for specialized courses for individuals or pre-deployment training of particular units.
+Military training system in the Republic of Albania consists of institutional and functional courses for individual and collective training for units or pre-deployment training of particular units.
 Provisions of International Humanitarian Law are included in the current general training programs.